Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints

 \textbf{Dynamic ratio strategy.} The ratio $\lambda$ used to control the impact of consistency loss is dynamically adjusted across PGD~\cite{madry2018towards} iterations.
 Specifically, suppose the PGD attack runs for a total of $K$ iterations.
 At the $k$-th iteration, instead of using a fixed $\lambda$, we search for the optimal $\lambda_k$ from a predefined interval $[0, R]$.

-For each candidate ratio $r \in [0, R]$, we calculate the gradient at the $k$-th iteration with the combined loss $\mathcal{L}$.
-This gradient is then used to update $\Delta$, and the resulting perturbed image at the $k+1$-th iteration is obtained by adding $\Delta$ to the set of clean images $\mathcal{X}$.
-We then evaluate the reconstruction loss $\mathcal{L}_{\text{re}}$ using this $k+1$-th perturbed image.
-Among all candidate ratios $r$, we select the one that yields the largest $\mathcal{L}_{\text{re}}$ after the update, and assign it as $\lambda_k$ for the current iteration.
+For each candidate ratio $r \in [0, R]$, we calculate the gradient at the iteration $k$ with the combined loss $\mathcal{L}$ to update $\Delta$.The perturbed image at iteration $(k+1)$ is obtained by adding $\Delta$ to the clean images $\mathcal{X}$.
+We then evaluate the reconstruction loss $\mathcal{L}_{re}$ on this perturbed image.
+Among all candidate ratios $r$, we select the one that yields the largest $\mathcal{L}_{re}$ after the update as $\lambda_k$ for the current iteration.
 The rationale is that a well-chosen ratio should lead to a perturbation that causes more significant degradation in diffusion-based reconstruction, thereby enhancing the attack's effectiveness.

-\textbf{Algorithm.} The overall procedure of our CAP method is in Algorithm~\ref{algo:overview}.
-Note that we do not add the consistency loss at the beginning of the attack.
-Instead, we introduce it at step $\hat{k}$, after the adversarial noise has preliminarily formed, as adding the style loss at that point leads to more stable optimization.